Equity and Inclusion

 - Build the competencies and composition of the CMF team needed to serve underrepresented communities.

-Active Listening and Learning: Planning to date has been informed by community consultation that enables the CMF to ensure that the changes planned are meaningful, respectful and responsive to the needs identified by each community.
+Active Listening and Learning: Planning to date has been informed by community consultation that enables the CMF to ensure that all changes are meaningful, respectful and responsive to the needs identified by each community.
 This approach to community outreach and consultation will be an ongoing thread throughout this work.

 Proactive vs Reactive: This strategy paves the way for the CMF to shift from a reactive to a proactive approach to responding to underrepresented communities.
 Making equity and inclusion a priority theme across the CMF enables staff and decision-makers to monitor industry trends and intervene early and with relevant measures.